mfm92/Reproducibility_TopK/README.md

-In diesem Repository liegt der Code um die Ergebnisse aus folgendem Paper zu reproduzieren:
+In this repository you can find the code to reproduce the results from the following paper:

 Yu Zhang and Yan Zhang.
 2017.
 Top-K Influential Nodes in Social Networks: A Game Perspective.
 In Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '17).
 Association for Computing Machinery, New York, NY, USA, 1029–1032.
 DOI: https://doi.org/10.1145/3077136.3080709

-Link zum Git-Repo der Autoren: https://github.com/yuzhimanhua/Influence-Maximization

-Mit diesem Skript werden die Knoten bestimmt die sich als beste Influencer eignen:
+Git-repo of the authors: https://github.com/yuzhimanhua/Influence-Maximization

-`python experiment.py #1 #2 -t #3 #4 -fs #5 -it #6`
+The script to produce the nodes, which are the best as influencer: python experiment.py #1 #2 -t #3 #4 -fs #5 -it #6

-Bedeutung der Argumente: #1 = Algorithmus zur Berechnung der einflussreichsten Knoten (_Random/Greedy++/Degree/PageRank_), #2 = Inputgraph (liegen alle im Ordner `Data`), #3 = Threshold (_linear/concave/convex/majority_), #4 = `D` (für gerichteter Graph) oder `X` für ungerichteter Graph, #5 = Größe der Menge der einflussreichsten Knoten (`seed set size`), #6 = Anzahl der Iterationen.

-Im Paper ist eine Dokumentation was die Thresholds genau bedeuten (Sektion 4).
-Ebenso steht drinnen welche Graphen gerichtet sind und welche nicht (Sektion 4).

-Die Parameter #5 und #6 (inklusive `fs` und `it` flags) sind optional.
-Wenn diese Parameter nicht gesetzt sind wird das gewählte Setting im CLI für alle Seed Set sizes zwischen 1 und 20 jeweils einmal ausgeführt.
-Wenn diese Parameter definiert sind wird das gewählte Setting nur für die benutzerdefinierte Seed Set Size (`fs` flag) durchgeführt, dafür aber mehrmals (Anzahl der Iterationen = `it` flag).

-Beispielaufrufe:
+Meaning of the arguments:
+#1 = algorithm to calculate the most influential nodes (Random/Greedy++/Degree/PageRank),
+#2 = input graph (find all in folder Data),
+#3 = threshold (linear/concave/convex/majority),
+#4 = D for directed graph or X for undirected graph,
+#5 = number of the most influential nodes (seed set size),
+#6 = number of interations

+A documentation of the meaning of the thresholds is to be found in the paper (section 4).
+There you can also find which graphes are directed or undirected.

+The parameters #5 and #6 (incl. fs and it flags) are optimal.
+If not set, the chosen setting runs for every seed set size between 1 and 20.
+If the parameters are defined, the chosen setting runs only for the defined seed set size (fs flag), but more times (number of iterations = it flag)

+Examples:
-`python experiment.py Degree Data/Epinions.txt -t linear D` `python experiment.py Random Data/NetHept.txt -t linear U -fs 5 -it 50`
+python experiment.py Degree Data/Epinions.txt -t linear D python experiment.py Random Data/NetHept.txt -t linear U -fs 5 -it 50

 Slides: https://de.overleaf.com/3845151781fmpmzjnmdhkg